sujit70777/Awsome-Mobile-App-Development/README.md

 - [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) - A powerful Android chart view / graph view library
 - [DBFlow](https://github.com/Raizlabs/DBFlow) - A robust, powerful, and very simple ORM android database library
 - [Gson](https://github.com/google/gson) - A Java/Kotlin library for converting Java Objects into JSON and back
+- [shimmer-android](https://github.com/facebook/shimmer-android) - An easy way to add a shimmering effect to views, like the one used at the top of Facebook News Feed